ffund/ml-notebooks/notebooks/2-advertising-hw.md

 ::: {.cell .markdown}

-To illustrate principles of linear regression, we are going to use some data from the textbook "An Introduction to Statistical Learning with Applications in R/Python" (Gareth James, Daniela Witten, Trevor Hastie, Robert Tibshirani).
+To illustrate principles of linear regression, we are going to use some data from the textbook "An Introduction to Statistical Learning" (Gareth James, Daniela Witten, Trevor Hastie, Robert Tibshirani).

 The dataset is described as follows: